daranzolin/OLDdaranzolin.github.io/_posts/2018-02-25-ViewPipeSteps.markdown

 *Ugh, what happened?* you mutter.

-As an unabashed print debugger, I would check the error message and then insert a series of `View` statements wherever I think the error occurred.
-What exactly did `gather` do?
-What does my new variable from `mutate` look like?
-In other words, I would need to *see* what was changing in my data frame along the way.
+As an unabashed print debugger, I would check the error message and then insert a series of `View` statements wherever I think the error occurred. *What exactly did gather do?
+What does my new variable from mutate look like?* In other words, I would need to *see* what was changing in my data frame along the way.

-As you may know, this is a tedious and unenjoyable process.
-It makes me feel like a hack and reinforces Sophie's argument about Excel's relative advantage here: in Excel, we observe; while programming, we abstract.
+This is a tedious and unenjoyable process.
+It makes me feel like a hack and reinforces Sophie's argument about Excel's relative advantage.
+In Excel, we observe; while programming, we abstract.
 She then issues a challenge:

 > How can we build tools that give us the best of both worlds?